Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Abstract

 \section{Abstract}

 Feature pyramids have become ubiquitous in multi-scale computer vision tasks such as object detection.
-Based on their importance, we divide a computer vision network into three parts: a backbone (generating a feature pyramid), a core (refining the feature pyramid) and a head (generating the final output).
-Most existing networks operating on feature pyramids, named cores, are shallow and mostly focus on communication-based processing in the form of top-down and bottom-up operations.
-We present a new core architecture called Trident Pyramid Network (TPN), that allows for a deeper design and for a better balance between communication-based processing and self-processing.
-We show consistent improvements when using our TPN core on the COCO object detection benchmark, outperforming the popular BiFPN baseline by $0.5$ AP.
-Additionally, we empirically show that it is more beneficial to put additional computation into the TPN core, rather than into the backbone, by outperforming a ResNet-101+FPN baseline with our ResNet-50+TPN network by $1.7$ AP, while operating under similar computation budgets.
+Given their importance, a computer vision network can be divided into three parts: a backbone (generating a feature pyramid), a neck (refining the feature pyramid) and a head (generating the final output).
+Many existing networks operating on feature pyramids, named necks, are shallow and mostly focus on communication-based processing in the form of top-down and bottom-up operations.
+We present a new neck architecture called Trident Pyramid Network (TPN), that allows for a deeper design and for a better balance between communication-based processing and self-processing.
+We show consistent improvements when using our TPN neck on the COCO object detection benchmark, outperforming the popular BiFPN baseline by $0.5$ AP, both when using the ResNet-50 and the ResNeXt-101-DCN backbone.
+Additionally, we empirically show that it is more beneficial to put additional computation into the TPN neck, rather than into the backbone, by outperforming a ResNet-101+FPN baseline with our ResNet-50+TPN network by $1.7$ AP, while operating under similar computation budgets.
 This emphasizes the importance of performing computation at the feature pyramid level in modern-day object detection systems.
-Code will be released.
+Code is available at \url{https://github.com/CedricPicron/TPN}.